Prunières, Hautes-Alpes

 Prunières ([pʁynjɛʁ]; Prunieras) is a commune in the Hautes Alpes department in southeastern France.

 Geography

 It is close to Chorges which is the closest commerce town.
 Bigger towns near Prunières include Gap (25 km) to the west or Embrun (15 km) to the east.

-Prunières is located close to the Lac de Serre-Ponçon, one of the largest artificial lakes in Western Europe, and surrounded by gorgeous mountains.
+Prunières is located close to the Lac de Serre-Ponçon, one of the largest artificial lakes in Western Europe, and surrounded by mountains.

 Population

 Tourism

 The main activity in the winter is skiing, while one can enjoy mountain climbing/hiking and water activities on the Lac de Serre-Ponçon.